iamkirankumaryadav/NLP/ANN, DNN, CNN, RNN.md

 - During training, the weights and biases are adjusted to minimize the error between the predicted output and the correct label.

 ### FNN (Feed Forward Network)
-- The simplest type of ANN, information flows in one direction, from the input to the output layer without any feedback loops.
+- The simplest type of ANN, information flows in only one direction without any feedback loops/cycles.
+- From the input layer nodes, through the hidden layer nodes (if any) to the output layer nodes.
 - **Single layer perceptron (SLP):** A simple network with only one hidden layer.
 - **Multi-layer perceptron (MLP):** A network with multiple hidden layers, capable of learning complex patterns.